Additive C*-categories and K-theory: Reduced crossed products

 We let $\nCcat_{s\add}$ denote the full subcategory of $\nCcat$ of categories $\bK$ with the property that $\bW\bM\bK$ admits all very small orthogonal sums. \begin{lem} The construction of the reduced crossed product has a canonical extension to a functor

-The functor preserves fully faithfulness. \end{lem} \begin{proof} Definition \ref{ewtiojgwergerggwggr} provides the action of the functor $- \rtimes_{r}G$ on objects.
+The functor preserves fully faithfulness of morphisms. \end{lem} \begin{proof} Definition \ref{ewtiojgwergerggwggr} provides the action of the functor $- \rtimes_{r}G$ on objects.
 We must extend it to morphisms.
 Thus let $ \phi \colon \bK\to \bK'$ be a morphism in $\Fun(BG,\nCcat_{s\add} )$.
 It induces a {morphism}

 in $\nClincat$ in a functorial way.
 We must show that it extends by continuity to the reduced crossed products.
 To this end we construct a commutative diagram

 In order to interpret the middle arrow we identify $\bC\cong \bW^{\mathrm{nu}} \bK$ and $\bC'\cong \bW^{\mathrm{nu}} \bK'$ using Theorem \ref{jigogewrgeferfref}.
 If $\phi$ is faithful and non-degenerate, then $ \bW^{\mathrm{nu}}\phi=\bW\bM\phi$, but for general $\phi$ the extension $\bM\phi$ to the multiplier category might not exist.